 In the common understanding, WebAR is the sum of all AR technologies available simply within a web browser, without installation of an app.
 Actually, in order to obtain a full WebAR experience, comparable to the one achievable with a dedicated application, we would need to have a possibility to:

 AR model viewers, similarly to 2D viewers (like Preview on Mac), simply allow users to open a single file with no interaction or UI.
-Currently, there are two such programs available on the market – AR Quick Look (iOS) and model-viewer (Android).
+Currently, there are two such programs available on the market – AR Quick Look for iOS and model-viewer for Android.
 They are both based on platform-specific marker-less tracking systems – ARKit and ARCore, respectively.
 They provide good performance and rendering quality, and come in handy when a single, fixed model preview is enough.
 The downside of this approach is that you can’t add custom UI or place multiple elements.

 In September 2018, with the launch of iOS 12, users all around the world got their hands on AR Quick Look – a feature allowing 3D models to be previewed in AR directly from Safari.
 It is an iOS-only file viewer based on the ARKit tracking system, using a dedicated file format – USDZ.
 When a button integrated into a website is clicked, the phone switches to an AR mode with the model ready to be placed.
 Furthermore, such files might be easily sent over WhatsApp, text messages or emails.